xyproto/kitchencalendar/README.md

 In addition to this, "red dates" (holidays / flag flying dates) are written in bold text in the calendar.
 The functionality for detecting "red days" comes from the [kal](https://github.com/xyproto/kal) package.

-Currently, only US and Norwegian calendars can be generated, but pull requests for supporting other countries are welcome!
+Currently, only US and Norwegian calendars can be generated, but pull requests for supporting other locales are welcome!

 ### Example US PDF